 - you are considering joining our diverse and high quality medical team.

-LPFT is one of the leading Trusts for psychiatry training in the East Midlands and we are dedicated to improving our training programmes further using student feedback.
+LPFT is one of the leading Trusts for psychiatry training in the East Midlands.
+We are dedicated to improving our training programmes further using trainee feedback.

-There are great opportunities waiting for you across our large and diverse county and we hope that we can make sure you are able to make the most of them, whether you are here for a short time or to put down roots and continue to grow with us in Lincolnshire.
+There are great opportunities waiting for you across our large and diverse county.
+Our aim is to ensure you are able to make the most of them.
+You may stay in the area for a short time or settle here and continue to grow with us in Lincolnshire.

 We are a small and friendly organisation, spread over a large and varied geographical region.
 We have close links with both the University of Nottingham and the University of Lincoln, where we are a local psychiatry education provider for the new Lincoln Medical School.

 Our medical education team supports over forty postgraduate doctors in training posts across the Trust, primarily based in community and inpatient sites in Lincoln, Boston and Grantham.

-The post-graduate teaching programme is held every Thursday morning and brings together expertise from local educators and experience from experts in their field from across the country.
+The programme brings together expertise from local educators and experience from experts in their field from across the country.
 We also provide supportive opportunities for trainees to present cases and journals.
+The programme includes: